Wilderness First Responder (WFR)

 We provide all the basic tools necessary to learn and practice WFR skills, but we recommend you bring the following:

-• Layers to stay comfortable while transitioning between indoor and outdoor settings.
+- Layers to stay comfortable while transitioning between indoor and outdoor settings.

-• Notebook and pen/pencil for taking notes.
+- Notebook and pen/pencil for taking notes.

-• A laptop, tablet, or smartphone for accessing materials and enhancing your learning
+- A laptop, tablet, or smartphone for accessing materials and enhancing your learning.

-• You’ll be sitting, kneeling, and lying on the ground throughout the course, so be sure to dress accordingly.
+- You will be sitting, kneeling, and lying on the ground throughout the course, so be sure to dress accordingly.

 How to Recertify your BMT WFR Certification

-If you need to recertify a current or recently expired WFR, we can help!
-You don’t need to take a full WFR course to recertify.
-Backcountry Medical Training will recertify Wilderness First Responders from other course providers.
-To be eligible for recertification, you must have a WFR card that is no more than one year expired.
-Your WFR certification card must be from a course that meets or exceeds the Wilderness Medicine Education Collaborative current certification standard for WFR, including a minimum of 70 hours total instruction and 45 hours of in-person instruction.
-Courses that do not meet this standard will not be considered for recertification.
-For more information on recertification options, see our Wilderness First Responder Renewal page.
+If you need to recertify a current or recently expired WFR, we can help.
+You do not need to repeat a full WFR course to renew your certification.
+Backcountry Medical Training accepts WFR renewals from other course providers, provided your certification is no more than one year expired and was earned through a program that meets or exceeds current WMEC standards, including at least 70 total instructional hours and 45 hours of in-person instruction.
+Courses that do not meet these standards are not eligible for recertification.

 Accreditation